 Adriaan Geuze is one of the founders and partner of West 8 urban design & landscape architecture in Rotterdam, a leading urban design practice that has won various international competitions.
 Amongst numerous design awards, Geuze and West 8 recently received the prestigious American Society of Landscape Architecture Honor Award 2009 and the Lifetime Achievement Award 2011 from the BKVB.
 Internationally respected as a professor in Architecture and Urban Design, he frequently lectures and teaches at universities worldwide. www.west8.nl

 Meredith Glaser is an Amsterdam-based urban and mobility strategist, working on both a freelance basis and on international projects with Copenhagenize Design Co. and blogs for Amsterdam Cycle Chic.
 She hosts international delegations and holds a guest appointment at the University of Amsterdam, conducting research on mobility learning.
 Meredith was part of the editing team for the coordination of the research, interviews and production for this and the first book.
-She lives in Amsterdam with her husband, 3 bikes, and no car.
+She lives in Amsterdam with her husband, their little girl, 3 bikes, and no car.

 Arjan Gooijer studied architecture at Delft University of Technology.
 Since 1998 he has been working at Van Schagen Architekten as a project architect of a number of larger projects, from design to realisation.
 Arjan is also a researcher involved in studies and publications. www.vanschagenarchitecten.com